Emredost/MouseTracking/docs/GazeMouseTrackingIntegration.md

 ## Data Synchronization

-The `SyncTracker` module is the heart of the integrated system, performing several key functions:
+The `SyncTracker` module is the main module of the integrated system, performing several key functions:

 1. **Event correlation** - It matches up temporally close mouse and gaze events
 2. **Position alignment** - It associates mouse positions with gaze positions occurring at approximately the same time